Azure/azure-sdk/_posts/2020-06-09-june-release.md

 By utilizing Azure Core, Azure client libraries will share a comon implementation and many features will behave identically across the suite of clinet libraries.
 For example, the standard HTTP pipeline unifies the handling of authentication, logging, retry, and telemetry.

-### Example: Uploading a blog
+### Example: Uploading a blob to Azure Storage

-The code below demonstrates how to upload ASCII text to an Azure Storage blog using the new Azure Embedded C SDK.
+The code below demonstrates how to upload ASCII text to an Azure Storage blob using the Azure Embedded C SDK.
 The sample also shows how to enable logging.

 ```clang
 #include <az_context.h>